Captain Ulysses fell in love with Ghent’s quaint canals and waterfront. Follow the guide!

 Captain Ulysses’ favourites at the very end of the article!

 Ghent and its canals in a few words

 Located in Belgium’s Flemish region, the city of Ghent was built at the meeting point of 2 rivers: the Lys (or Leie) and the Schelde.
 The city is criss-crossed by numerous canals, the most famous of which are the Lieve and the Lys.

 A short history of the canals of Ghent

 The city’s history began in the 7th century AD when Saint Amand decided to build an abbey at the meeting point of the Lys and the Schelde.

-As centuries went by, the city’s strategic location allowed it to thrive and become a key economic hub in Europe: between the 9th 16th centuries, Ghent was the 2nd biggest city in Europe, right after Paris.
-Ghent then counted 60,000 inhabitants and was even more populated than London!
+As centuries went by, the city’s strategic location allowed it to thrive and become a key economic hub in Europe: between the 9th and the 16th centuries, the city was even the 2nd biggest city in Europe, right after Paris.
+Ghent then counted 60,000 inhabitants and was more populated than London!

 The city prospered thanks to trade, mostly in the textile sector.
-Ghent’s channels played a key role in the city’s economic vitality.
-The names of some of the quays and streets are directly inherited from this period, just like “Korenlei”, which means “grain wharf” in Flemish.
+Ghent’s canals played a key role in the city economic vitality.
+The names of some of the city quays and streets are directly inherited from this period, just like “Korenlei”, which means “grain wharf” in Flemish.

 After the 16th century, the city lost access to the sea and progressively declined.